PythonUnited/rclone-multiple-shares/README.md

             && echo \"sleeping for 120 seconds\"  && sleep 120
           "

-However, the official does not support syncing multiple paths from cloud storage, nor is cron scheduling support.
+However, the official does not support syncing multiple paths from cloud storage, nor is cron scheduling supported.
 This docker image aims to solve these missing features.

 ## Caveat